dagibbins186/School_District_Analysis/README.md

 \
 **School Performance by Size**
 \
-Binning schools into sizes of small (<1,000 students), medium (1,000-2,000 students) and large (2,000-5,000) students, Thomas High School falls into the medium category.
+Binning schools into sizes of small (<1,000 students), medium (1,000-2,000 students) and large (2,000-5,000) students, Thomas High School fell into the medium category.
 Without its 9th graders scores, the performance of 'medium' size schools decreased dramatically.
 \
 \
 *Before*